 Ferry reservations well ahead of time are critical!
 Reservations are limited and you won’t get on a ferry from the mainland to the islands without one.

 So book your accommodations and make your ferry reservation at the same time!
-You can make a ferry reservation here.
+You can get my best tips on how to catch the ferry here.

 1. Hike Mount Constitution